 The temporomandibular joint, or TMJ for short, is the hinge joint that connects your jaw to your skull.
 When you open and close your mouth, the joint slides with the help of a disk that is located within the joint.
 Muscles of the jaw allow the joints to move up and down, side to side, and forward and back.
 TMJ dysfunction includes any condition that causes pain or limits motion of the jaw.
 This joint is involved in all actions of the mouth, including chewing and talking.
 Temporomandibular joint problems can cause pain during eating and sometimes even during talking.

-TMD affects many people differently.
-Many sufferers end up seeing multiple doctors for various other symptoms before realizing that they are originating from the TMJ.
+TMD affects people differently with a variety of manifestations.
+Many sufferers end up seeing multiple doctors for various symptoms before realizing that they all originate from the TMJ.
 Symptoms include:

 - Pain and tenderness around jaw, cheeks, ears, and neck

 - Jaw pain or stiffness

 - Inability to open jaw completely, locking jaws

 - Painful chewing

 - Tired feeling in the face